 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews can finish and demobilize without a second haul-out.
+The 30-yard bin handles larger tear-offs—no second haul-out needed so crews demobilize fast.

 Asphalt Shingle Weight and Tonnage Planning